MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-deployment-planner.md

 >
 > c.
 Check your local storage characteristics and look to improve the hardware (e.g. HDD to SSD, etc.)
 >
 > d.
-Change the Azure Site Recovery settings in the process server to [increase network bandwdith used for replication](./site-recovery-plan-capacity-vmware.md#control-network-bandwidth).
+Change the Azure Site Recovery settings in the process server to [increase the amount of network bandwdith used for replication](./site-recovery-plan-capacity-vmware.md#control-network-bandwidth).
 >

 ##Recommendations with desired RPO as input